Frequently asked questions about adoption

 Can I adopt if I am unemployed?

-If you are in receipt of unemployment benefits or other benefits we will discuss the possibility of financial support which may be available from the agency who match you with a child.
-In the early stages we will chat to you about your lifestyle to ensure you are financially stable and have the ability the manage on the income you have, and how you will manage with the costs of having a child.
+If you are in receipt of unemployment benefits or other benefits we will discuss the possibility of financial support which may be available from the agency who matches you with a child.
+In the early stages, we will chat to you about your lifestyle to ensure you are financially stable and have the ability the manage on the income you have, and how you will manage with the costs of having a child.

 As with all our conversations, we encourage you to be honest and open about your finances and any pressures you may experience so we can discuss them with you.